 Because of the ongoing tension, the banking infrastructure in Libya is often unreliable.
 Due to this instability, many international banks have also been withdrawing from the country.
-This leaves most banks in Libya being run by the state.
+This means most banks in Libya are state-run.
 Though it is possible to open a bank account, most foreign workers prefer to have their salaries deposited into offshore bank accounts.

 When leaving Libya to go to another country for a holiday, we recommend expats get a receipt for any money exchanged at the bank.
 Sometimes, in an attempt to minimise money laundering, the airport authorities will ask if an expat is taking any Libyan currency or even other currencies out of the country.